matheusnsilva7/Recipe/README.md

 Check out the live demo of the Favorite Recipes App: [https://recipes-matheusnsilva7.netlify.app/](https://recipes-matheusnsilva7.netlify.app/)

-## Installation

-1. Clone this repository: `git clone `
-2. Navigate to the project directory: `cd recipe`
-3. Install dependencies: `npm install`

-## Usage

-1. Start the development server: `npm run dev`
-2. Open your web browser and go to: `http://localhost:3000`

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or collaboration opportunities, reach out to me.
+For questions, suggestions, or collaboration opportunities, feel free to contact me.